 - Marital problem or relationship problem

-- Anxiety about the sexual performance.
+- Anxiety about sexual performance.

-- Depression and feeling of guilt
+- Depression and feelings of guilt

 - Effects of past sexual trauma

 Diagnosis starts with the physical and verbal inquiry and examination regarding your or your partner’s sexual history.

 Consequently, doctors might want to first ascertain the fact about your vascular health especially about the flow of blood to your penis and any complications that you might have experienced.

 These inquiries might relate to your symptoms, medical and sexual history.